vrealtiago/JavaTest/README.md

 # JavaTest
-#This Repo is all test in java I've done
+#This Repo will have all the test I've done in java
-# the 1st version of the LibraryTest was called Libraty.